 Impairment of Real Estate Inventories.
 In accordance with ASC Topic 360, Property, Plant, and Equipment, real estate inventory is evaluated for indicators of impairment by each community during each reporting period.
 In conducting our review for indicators of impairment on a community level, we evaluate, among other things, the margins on homes that have been delivered, communities with slow moving inventory, projected margins on future home sales over the life of the community, and the estimated fair value of the land.
 We pay particular attention to communities in which inventory is moving at a slower than anticipated absorption pace and communities whose average sales prices and/or margins are trending downward and are anticipated to continue to trend downward.
 Due largely to the relatively short development and construction periods for our communities and our growth, we have not experienced circumstances during 2014, 2013 and 2012, that are indicators of impairment.
 Our future sales and margins may be impacted by our inability to realize continued growth, increased cost associated with holding and developing land, local economic factors, pressure on home sales prices, and insufficient access to labor and materials at reasonable costs.
-For individual communities with indicators of impairment, we perform additional analysis to estimate the community's undiscounted future cash flows are less than the asset's carrying value, the asset is impaired and is written down to its fair value.
+For individual communities with indicators of impairment, we perform additional analysis to estimate the community's undiscounted future cash flows.
+If the estimated undiscounted future cash flows are greater than the carrying value of the asset, no impairment adjustment is required.
+If the undiscounted cash flows are less than the asset's carrying value, the asset is impaired and is written down to its fair value.
 We estimate the fair value of communities using a discounted cash flow model; changes to the expected cash flows may lead to changes in the outcome of our impairment analysis.